Skip to Content

 Crystals such as fluorite and quartz are usually categorized under what rockhounds typically consider semiprecious stones.

 These minerals are beautiful and can make great additions to any rockhound’s collection, but typically aren’t as high in value as gemstones like sapphires or rubies.
-Nevertheless, some semiprecious, such as ammolite or red beryl, are very rare.
+Nevertheless, some semiprecious, such as ammolite or red beryl, are rare.

 TIP: Minerals’ streak is one of the most important tests for mineral identification, especially while working with native metals and sulfide minerals.
 Check out the complete guide on testing mineral’s streak: